 Please tell David that we love him so very much, give him hugs and kisses please, our hearts ache for him..

 That is what I would say to the adoptive parents of my son if I were allowed to.

-Tags: ACFS, acs, addoption help, Adoption Info, American Safe Families Act, Antoine, ASFA, baloney mahoney, benefits, boys, Burns., CAPTA, charged, Child abuse, child advocacy, child endangerment, Child protection, Child Protective Services, Child Stealing, child trafficing, Child Welfare, child welfare industry, child's best interests, children, convicted, DCFS, Donnelly Keaton Burns, ex-wife calls cps, false arrest, falsely accused, foster care, jennie pettet, judges, judges.
-Riverside County., Juvenile court, kidnap, law, Lawless America, legal, Marla Mahoney, parents, Senator Nancy Schaefer, Social Security, Southwest Juvenile Dependency scam, Statutes, Susan Loew, Susan McPhee, Title IV-E, United States, Welfare & Institutions Code, William Burns
+Tags: ACFS, acs, addoption help, American Safe Families Act, Antoine, ASFA, baloney mahoney, benefits, boys, Burns., CAPTA, charged, Child abuse, child advocacy, child endangerment, Child protection, Child Protective Services, Child Stealing, child trafficing, Child Welfare, child welfare industry, child's best interests, children, convicted, DCFS, Donnelly Keaton Burns, ex-wife calls cps, false arrest, falsely accused, foster care, jennie pettet, judges, judges.
+Riverside County., Juvenile court, kidnap, law, Lawless America, legal, Marla Mahoney, parents, Senator Nancy Schaefer, Social Security, Southwest Juvenile Dependency scam, Statutes, Stolen Baby Info, Susan Loew, Susan McPhee, Title IV-E, United States, Welfare & Institutions Code, William Burns

 This is a documentary film about the trafficking of children by the criminals working for our government and targeting good families for their easily adoptable children.
 This has become an American epidemic and shows no sign of slowing down.
 With today’s corrupt judges receiving illegal money from the counties has led to a entire industry of child trafficking.
 Judges have granted themselves immunity for their role and the acceptance of other funds but it is still illegal and makes everything these judges do void.
 There is so much more to be seen in this film.